Odin (Marvel Comics): Fictional character biography

-During the "Last Days" part of the Secret Wars storyline, Odin dreams of the end of all existence in an event greater than Ragnarok.
-When the Asgardians gather to witness King Loki (a more evil version of Loki from an alternate future) on the back of the Midgard Serpent where they believe that this will be their end, Odin and Frigga appear with machine guns to defend the Asgardians.
+In Secret Wars, Odin dreams of the end of all existence in an event greater than Ragnarok.
+He additionally battles King Loki, an evil alternate timeline variant of Loki who threatens to destroy Asgard.

-As part of the All-New, All-Different Marvel, Odin has become a tyrant ruling Asgard with an iron fist ever since Thor Odinson went missing.
+In All-New, All-Different Marvel, Odin has become a tyrant ruling Asgard with an iron fist ever since Thor's disappearance.
 He makes use of the Thunder Guard and the Destroyer Armor to protect his kingdom and even went so far as to imprison Frigga and anyone who gets in his way.
 His reason for imprisoning Frigga is because she assisted the female Thor against the Destroyer.
 Odin fought the female Thor when she interrupted Frigga's trial.
 After the battle is halted when Loki used a poisoned dagger on Frigga, Odin took Frigga's body to his Odinsleep chamber where he placed some of his powers into her.

-During the "Generations" anthology, Odin reminisces with the Phoenix Force about their previous love affair.
-It was later revealed that Odin was part of the Avengers of 1,000,000 BC alongside Agamotto and 1,000,000 BC versions of Black Panther, Ghost Rider, Iron Fist, Phoenix, and Star Brand.
+In Generations, Odin reminisces with the Phoenix Force about their previous love affair.
+He is revealed to have been part of a past incarnation of the Avengers in 1,000,000 BC alongside Agamotto, Black Panther, Ghost Rider, Iron Fist, Phoenix, and Star Brand.

-During the "Death of Thor" arc, Odin faced the return of Mangog and was unable to defeat it.
-Odin and the Asgardians were saved by the female Thor who slew Mangog at the cost of Mjolnir.
-The female Thor then regressed back to Jane Foster and succumbed to her cancer.
-Upon giving respect to Jane Foster, Odin worked with Thor to channel the powers of God Tempest to resurrect Jane Foster.